 Telemetry Data Requirements for Desktop Analytics

-You need to collect the telemetry data from Windows client devices to populate useful information on Desktop Analytics.
+You must collect the telemetry data from Windows client devices to populate useful information on Desktop Analytics.
 To enable the system, application, and driver data to be shared with Microsoft, you must configure user devices to send Windows and Office 365 Pro-plus telemetry data.

 Windows Diagnostics Data